-Phishing is a method scammers and hackers utilize to lure people into giving up their sensitive and personal information including passwords, credit card details, banking and payment information and any other piece of information.
-The primary method to doing this is through fraudulent email where the hook is a malicious link that entices you to input private information.
+Phishing is a method scammers and hackers utilize to lure people into giving up their sensitive and personal information, including passwords, credit card details, banking and payment information, and any other piece of information.
+The primary method of doing this is through fraudulent email, where the hook is a malicious link that entices you to input private information.

 How does phishing differ from SPAM?

 Simple… phishing is like fly-fishing.
 Phishing attacks are targeted, and intentional emails are sent one at a time.
 SPAM is almost like casting a big net in the ocean and seeing what turns up.
 SPAMers send the same email to many email addresses.
 The content is generic and broad.